Hravid/cable-companion/README.md

 ## TO DO

-0!.Fix the allert when trying to enter number larger than 9999 (idk why cause its input length locked but looks cool)
+0. Fix the allert when trying to enter number larger than 9999 (idk why cause its input length locked but looks cool).
-1. Figure out better way to show patterns that are repeatable but got some extra element at the end
+1. Figure out better way to show patterns that are repeatable but got some extra element at the end.
-2. Expand functionality after feedback from Mr.CableMaker
+2. Expand functionality after feedback from Mr.CableMaker.
-3. Write tests
+3. Write tests.
-4. Make it look decent
+4. Make it look decent.
-5. Change logo (maybe)
+5. Change logo (maybe).

 >"Have you ever stopped to watch a bluebird drop from a tree, and take to the air?
-Me Neither Have you ever stopped to finish out a rhyme but the right words just weren't there?
+Me Neither.
+Have you ever stopped to finish out a rhyme but the right words just weren't there?
 Meat Cleaver"